rodrigoblasi/wow-basic-auction-house-bot-python/README.md

-# Basic WoW Auction House Python Bot
+# Basic World of Warcraft Auction House Python Bot

 This is a basic Python bot designed to interact with the World of Warcraft (WoW) Auction House using the TradeSkillMaster (TSM) addon.
 *This bot is intended for study and research purposes only, this bot is created by a non-professional developer, who is an enthusiast and student of automation.*